-- Seems obvious but most important part of test - 90% of international cases decided on this basis - Pressing social need - Minor threats not enough (compelling public interest) - E.g. privacy regarding selection of meal - Least intrusive, interfere as little as possible - If various options, use the least intrusive one - E.g. licensing newspapers to avoid concentration vs. requiring ownership to be transparent
+- Seems obvious but most important part of test - 90% of international cases decided on this basis - Pressing social need - Minor threats not enough (compelling public interest) - Least intrusive, interfere as little as possible - If various options, use the least intrusive one - E.g. licensing newspapers to avoid concentration vs. requiring ownership to be transparent